Rojina0803/Operation-on-CSS/README.md

-Sure, here's a basic README file for your HTML code:

 HTML Border Style Example
 This is a simple HTML document demonstrating the use of CSS to apply a border style to a paragraph.